avwsolutions/SN-API-Examples/api.md

 I really like the [Richardson Maturity Model](http://restcookbook.com/Miscellaneous/richardsonmaturitymodel/) for grading your API.
 The model itself consists of 4 levels, which scores on the Swamp of POX, Resources, HTTP Verbs and Hypermedia Controls usage.

-If you want to know more about RESTful API's I really suggest to read the [REST Cookbook](http://restcookbook.com/).
+If you want to know more about RESTful API development and the maturity model I really suggest to read the [REST Cookbook](http://restcookbook.com/).

+## RESTful APIS in ServiceNow

+*OutoftheBox* ServiceNow delivers table API access, which delivers straightforward access to the various tables.
+In some cases you want to manipulate the data input or output, this can be done with a Scripted API.

+Creating a scripted REST API in ServiceNow is rather simple.
+The development consists of six small guided steps which help you to setup your own API in minutes.

+Let's start with the first step, which takes up to 2 minutes.

 ## Create your REST API Service